rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 ## Building a DimStack

 DimArrays are helpful, but only store one variable (i.e. our previous DimArray only stores temperature data).
-However, our satellite data includes both temperature and pressure measurements.
+However, our data includes both temperature and pressure measurements.
 We can use a DimStack that allows us to store our pressure and temperature data within one object.

 ````@example dimensionaldata_tutorial
 satellite_data = DimStack((temperature = temperature, pressure = pressure))